hacksu/AngularLesson11-17/README.md

 # Let's Get Started!
 1. When you get to Stackblitz look in the far left corner and click on Angular.
-This will direct you to a new Angular Project
+This will direct you to a new Angular Project Lets take about what we see!
+      1. On the left hand side we have the files for our project, the middle is the text editor, and the far right is the ouput console
+      2. All of our code is in the source folder and we have a angular.json file
+      3. Inside of the source folder we have the app folder which will hold all of our components.
+Then we have the index.html file which is currently set to load in the angular app, and the main.ts which is a type-sript file that does some nice stuff for us for loading and browser dynamics that I am not going to deep-drive into.

+2.